rkt/rkt/Documentation/subcommands/image.md

 ## rkt image gc

-You can garbage collect the rkt store to cleanup unused internal data and remove old images (this one to be implemented).
+You can garbage collect the rkt store to clean up unused internal data and remove old images (this one to be implemented).

 ```
 # rkt image gc